How do I file a complaint?

 Sacramento, CA 95815

-Once a complaint is accepted, a letter from the Board, along with a copy of the complaint, will be sent to the licensee and/or company.
-Companies are given ten business days to submit a response to the Board.
-Upon receipt of the company's response, the CSR evaluates and reviews the company's response to determine if it is in accordance with the Structural Pest Control Act, and is sufficient to resolve the complaint.
+Once a complaint is accepted, a letter from the Board will be sent to the licensee and/or company.
+Companies are given fifteen business days to submit a response to the Board.
+Upon receipt of the company's response, the CSR evaluates and reviews the company's response to determine if it is in accordance with the Structural Pest Control Act and is sufficient to resolve the complaint.
 If the response appears insufficient, the CSR discusses the steps necessary to resolve the matter with the company.
 The complainant is then notified of the company's response and the CSR attempts to mediate the complaint.

 If the violations are serious, the Board may take action to suspend or revoke a person's license or a company's registration.
 If a disciplinary action is undertaken, the state Attorney General represents the Board to prosecute the case.
 The Attorney General is not counsel for the complainant, but counsel for the Board.

-California law requires registered structural pest companies to file a $12,500 surety bond with the Board.
-For more information about making a claim against a bond, please contact the Board.
+California law requires registered companies to file a $12,500 surety bond with the Board.
+The Board can help consumers take the appropriate action(s) to file a claim against the pest control companies bond.